 This quinoa recipe works really well with soy milk, but the quinoa should be cooked in water for the first 20 minutes and the soy milk added only during the last 10 minutes.–Anjum Anand

 You heard Anjum.
 There are no rules.
-So go ahead, have some whimsy when you concoct your breakfast quinoa.
-That includes your old reliable oatmeal toppings, whatever they may be.
+So go ahead, bring some whimsy to your breakfast.
+That includes relying on your old reliable oatmeal toppers, whatever they may be.
 We’re partial to a drizzle of honey and some dates and walnuts.
 Or dried cherries and pumpkin seeds.
 Golden raisins and almonds are nice, too.
 As are bananas and cashews.
 But that’s just us.
 Certainly you can fill in a few more companionable stir-ins.
 Care to share?

 Breakfast Quinoa Recipe